aminfadaei116/Cohere-LLMU/README.md

 ## Course Modules

-1. Introduction to Large Language Models
+1. Module 1: What are Large Language Models?
-2. Preprocessing and Data Preparation
-3. Fine-tuning and Transfer Learning
+2. Module 2: Text Representation
-4. Text Generation and Completion
+3. Module 3: Text Generation
-5. Sentiment Analysis with Language Models
-6. Question Answering and Conversational Agents
-7. Ethical Considerations in Using Language Models
+4. Module 4: Deployment

 Each module consists of lecture notes, code examples, and practical exercises to reinforce your learning.
 You'll find the corresponding resources in the respective directories within this repository.